 Step 4:

-When the seeds are little bit warm, add them to a grinder jar.
+When the seeds are little warm, add them to a grinder jar.
 This is an important step.
 Don’t start grinding hot sesame seeds as they will release the fat and turn into paste.
 Pulse it 2-3 times.

 Step 5: